The Best Email Marketing Startup Tools

 Campaigner ($19.95) - Used by many Fortune 500 brands, Campaigner is an excellent choice for any business size.
 It offers advanced customization and precise real-time reporting.

-Charley ($0) - A pretty decent email marketing solution.
+Charley ($0) - A pretty decent solution in email marketing for startups.

 Constant Contact ($20) - Allows various commerce integrations and comes with a user-friendly interface.
 However, Constant Contact doesn’t offer flexible template customization.